tdavislab/atmos-blocking-uncertainty/README.md

 The `GTD/` directory contains scripts and data for constructing / using ground-truth labels:

-* `GTD/ERA5-ground-truth.csv` – labels for ERA5 case studies.
+* `GTD/ERA5-ground-truth.csv` – labels for ERA5 dataset.
-* `GTD/UKESM-ground-truth.py` – utilities for UKESM ground truth.
+* `GTD/UKESM-ground-truth.csv` – labels for UKESM dataset.

 These can be used to: